fultonm/yew/website/src/pages/tutorial.md

 ### Handling state

 Remember the `use_state` used earlier?
 That is a special function, called a "hook".
-Hooks are used to "hook" into lifecycle of a function component and perform actions.
-You can learn more about this hook, and others [here](/next/concepts/function-components/pre-defined-hooks#use_state)
+Hooks are simply functions that let you “hook into” components' state and/or lifecycle and perform actions.
+You can learn more about this hook, and others
+[here](/next/concepts/function-components/pre-defined-hooks#use_state)

 :::note
 Struct components act differently.
-See the documentation to learn about those.
+See the documentation on [Components](https://yew.rs/concepts/components?) to learn about those.
 :::

 ## Fetching data (using external REST API)

-In a real world application, data will basically never be hardcoded but instead will come from an API.
+In a real world application, data will usually come from an API instead of being hardcoded.
 Let's fetch our videos list from external source.
 For this we will need to add the following crates:
 - [`reqwasm`](https://crates.io/crates/reqwasm)
   For making the fetch call.